Bill Sali: Elections

 Sali sought reelection to the House in 2008.
 He defeated Iraq War veteran Matthew Salisbury in the May 2008 Republican primary, but was defeated by Democratic challenger Walt Minnick in the general election.
-Minnick defeated Sali 51% to 49%, becoming the first Democrat to win a congressional election in Idaho in 16 years (Larry LaRocco was reelected in 1992).
+Minnick defeated Sali by 4,211 votes, becoming the first Democrat to win a congressional election in Idaho in 16 years (Larry LaRocco was reelected in 1992).
 While Sali carried 11 of the district's 19 counties, he could not overcome a 5,000-vote deficit in Ada County (home to both Sali and Minnick), which accounts for nearly two-thirds of the district's population.

 Tenure

 Sali was elected president of the 2007–08 Republican freshman class.

 Political positions

 State Children's Health Insurance Program (SCHIP)

 In 2007, Congress took up the reauthorization of the State Children's Health Insurance Program, which provides health care for about 6 million children and 670,000 adults from families who earn too much money to qualify for Medicare but not enough to afford health insurance.
 Congressional Democrats and many Republicans tried to use the opportunity to dramatically expand the program but were opposed by President George W. Bush and other Republicans.
 In 2006, 5.4 million children were eligible but not enrolled in SCHIP or Medicaid and 9.4 million total children were uninsured.

 Bill Sali voted against the first House bill, which passed along party lines.